Hi-Angel/xenia/docs/building.md

 sudo apt-get install libgtk-3-dev libpthread-stubs0-dev liblz4-dev libglew-dev libx11-dev libvulkan-dev libc++-dev libc++abi-dev
 ```

-In addition, you will need the latest OpenGL libraries and drivers for your hardware.
-Intel and the open source
+In addition, you will need the latest OpenGL libraries and drivers for your hardware, that support at least OpenGL 4.5.
-drivers are not supported as they do not yet support OpenGL 4.5.

 #### Linux NVIDIA Vulkan Drivers